bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

    - segnet1 through segnet4 -- tested implementation of segwit as a soft-fork, between January and May 2016
    - testnet3 -- segwit activated on the standard testnet in May 2016

  * Alternative implementations: the segwit BIPs have been reimplemented in [btcd](https://github.com/btcsuite/btcd/pull/656) (Go) and [Bcoin](https://medium.com/purse-essays/introducing-bcoin-fdfcb22dfa34) (Javascript), as well as in [various wallets and libraries](/en/segwit_adoption/).
-Independent reimplementation helps shake out unstated assumptions, and ambiguities in the design, and avoid bugs that may result from them.
+Independent reimplementation helps shake out unstated assumptions and ambiguities in the design, and avoid bugs that may result from them.

 ### Mitigation

 A major factor in mitigating the impact of any bugs is that segwit is implemented as a soft-fork.
 This means:

- * Users of bitcoin can simply avoid newly introduced features until they are personally confident they are implemented correctly, without losing any functionality.
+ * Users of Bitcoin can simply avoid newly introduced features until they are personally confident they are implemented correctly, without losing any functionality.

- * All valid segwit blocks are also valid blocks to pre-segwit software, so earlier versions of bitcoin that don't include the segwit changes, and hence don't include any bugs introduced in those changes, can be used to verify blocks to provide a second level of assurance against the possibility of consensus regressions.
+ * All valid segwit blocks are also valid blocks to pre-segwit software, so earlier versions of Bitcoin that don't include the segwit changes, and hence don't include any bugs introduced in those changes, can be used to verify blocks to provide a second level of assurance against the possibility of consensus regressions.

-In addition, the possibility of versioning the "script" language introduces the possibility to fix bugs in the bitcoin script language, including both pre-existing bugs as well as any potential new bugs that segwit may introduce.
+In addition, the possibility of versioning the "script" language introduces the possibility to fix bugs in the Bitcoin script language, including both pre-existing bugs as well as any potential new bugs that segwit may introduce.

 ## Risks related to complexity and technical debt